jan-grimo/inorgmol/notes.md

   but look at the percentage of failures at each value of the quaternion fit msd and model it as a cumulative distribution function.
 That way you could choose what probability of failure you're willing to accept.
+- `canonicalize_coordinates` isn't there yet, need to rethink pivot point selection in the chosen plane since random selection works for planes that are completely equivalent by rotation around +z, but not many shapes have that property - need to find a 'leftmost' property for asymmetric cases
+- Split into three crates
+  - Most is shape-related, so rename to e.g. `chem-shape`
+  - Then `stereo` or `chem-stereo`
+  - Then something molecule related (dg should move here)

 # Cargo flamegraph